Code-Institute-Submissions/sgalway2086-MilestoneIV/README.md

 # Milestone 4

+This site (Palestra Fitness) is to be a fitness themed site that offers products for sale, and places for people to connect over the common interest of fitness.

 ## User Stories

 ### External user’s goal:

-1. To join a fitness community and purchase exercise plans and merchandise
+1. As an external user, I want to be able to purchase products, and post on the site so that I can become part of a fitness community.

-2. Easy access to a wide range of fitness related merchandise and goods
+2. As an external user, I want easy access to a wide range of fitness related merchandise and goods so that they can be utilised.

-3. Strong features with a draw to keep coming back go
+3. As an external user, I want strong features with a draw to keep coming back to, so that the site will be a more welcoming and engaging site on which to be on.

-4. The ability to buy subscriptions in the store
+4. As an external user, I want the ability to buy subscriptions in the store so that I can get a consistant use of a product that I enjoy.

 ### Site owner's goal:

-1. Build an active community around the product based on subscription and individual payments models
+1. As a site owner, I want to build an active community around the product based on subscription and individual payments models so that people continue returning to the site.
-2. Sell
-3. Exercise plans
-4. Nutrition Plans
-5. Nutrition and exercise products

-## Answers to user stories

-### External user

-1. Joining a community was made very possibile by the ability to join forums, comment and post

-2. The shop is the most prominant part of the site arguably and very accessable to all users

-3. Very strong features that make coming back to the site, for any number of different uses very tempting to a user and creates a good sense of variety

-4. Subscriptions and their skus are listed on the store where the user can find them very easily.

-### Site owner

-1. The community is able to be very active and discuss products readily in the forums

-2. The shop makes selling a wide range of products very simple

-3. The store has an entire section dedicated to exercise plans meaning they cant be missed.
-And with a prominant advertisement on the homepage

-4. As with the exercise plans, the nutrition plans have their own section and are very much able to be accessed with ease

-5. The other sections of the store dedicated to these types of fitness merchandise are available and featured prominantly
+2. As a site owner, I want to sell products so that the site can begin to make profit.

+3. As a site owner, I want to sell exercise plans so that the sites users can access specialised fitness content.

+4. As a site owner, I want to sell nutrition plans so that the users of the site can supplement their exercise plans.

+5. As a site owner, I want to sell nutrition and exercise products so that the site is able to draw a profit and cultivate returning users.

 ## Wireframes